rebuild your worth, book a free consultation todayBook Now

 In general, it’s recommended you use a payday loan as a last resort.
 These short-term, high-interest credit products are typically relied on by individuals who were credit constrained.
 In fact, according to a report by the Financial Consumer Agency Of Canada, 60% of Canadians who have used a payday loan did not have access to a credit card.

-There are many benefits and drawbacks when it comes to borrowing.
+There are many benefits and drawbacks when it comes to borrowing money.
 While it can provide you with the means necessary to afford certain products and services, it can also overwhelm you with unmanageable amounts of debt.
-As such, before you take on any debt, be sure to budget and refrain from borrowing more than you can afford.
+As such, before you take on any debt, be it a personal loan or a credit card, be sure to budget and refrain from borrowing more than you can afford.